-- In the 2014-2020 funding period, nine Bulgarian cluster organisations participated in sixteen projects under the banner of the European Strategic Cluster Partnership.
-The bulk of the projects concerned the ESCP for Going International (ESCP-4i), which accounted for ten of the aforementioned sixteen projects. - In addition, three cluster organisations participated in the Innosup-1 "Cluster facilitated projects for new value chains" initiative.
-The sectoral focuses of the three cluster organisations were digital technologies, mining and aeronautical engineering.
+- In the 2014-2020 funding period, nine Bulgarian cluster organisations participated in 15 projects under the banner of the European Strategic Cluster Partnership.
+The bulk of the projects concerned the ESCP for Going International (ESCP-4i), which accounted for nine of the aforementioned sixteen projects.
+In addition, three cluster organisations participated in the Innosup-1 "Cluster facilitated projects for new value chains" initiative.
+The sectoral focuses of the three cluster organisations were digital technologies, mining and aeronautical engineering. - In the 2021-2027 period, three Bulgarian cluster organisations are involved in 4 Euroclusters which include 22 cluster partners from 11 different Member States.